-Wealthy, cultivated and gastronomic, Piedmont remains relatively undiscovered by American travelers.
-Turin, the headquarters of Fiat, belies its reputation as an industrial city by also being notably elegant, with a Baroque center that features miles of shopping arcades.
+Wealthy, cultivated and famously gastronomic, Piedmont remains relatively undiscovered by American travelers.
+Turin, the headquarters of Fiat, belies its reputation as an industrial city by also being notably elegant, with a baroque center that features miles of shopping arcades.
 An hour south, the towns of Alba, Asti, Barolo and Barbaresco draw gourmets and oenophiles from around the world.

 Enotecas offer a library-like selection of the wines produced in the surrounding area.
 The Enoteca Regionale del Barbaresco (Piazza del Municipio 7) is housed in a striking 19th-century chapel and features numerous Barbaresco wines for sale and to taste.
 Located in the Falletti Castle, the Enoteca Regionale del Barolo offers a terrific number of wines from the 11 districts that comprise the Barolo wine zone (the property re-opens from its annual winter break from mid-December to the end of February).

 I love shopping for local gourmet delicacies in Piedmont.
 Bono Nella e Pagliarino (Via Roma 44, Canale) is a cheese-lover’s paradise and a great place for an on-the-spot tasting lesson in Piemontese cheeses.
 And many chocolate connoisseurs consider the chocolates of Peyrano (Corso Moncalieri 47, Turin), founded in 1915, to be among the best in the world.
 And the locally produced hazelnut oil of Paissa, also in Turin, deserves a place in your suitcase.